mshakhomirov/datawarehouseAdvanced/Project_1/Introduction/Shakhomirov_S2_LP1_intro.md

 **[1].
 Create a PayPal account with developer access and a Sandbox**

 **[2].
-Create a Lambda function to extract transaction data from PayPal API**
+Create a PayPal data connector with AWS Lambda**

 You will learn how to connect various data sources to your data warehouse.
-This series covers a set of LPs explaining how to build a data warehouse with BigQuery as a central part of this project.
+It explains how to use **AWS lambda functions** to extract data from external data sources, i.e. transaction data from PayPal API.

 ### Project series workflow:
+This series covers a set of LPs explaining how to build a data warehouse with **BigQuery** as a central part of this project.

-* LP1 Set extraction pipe (PayPal) ->
+* LP1: Set extraction pipe (PayPal) ->
-* LP2 Set ingestion pipe (AWS S3 to BigQuery) ->
+* LP2: Set ingestion pipe (AWS S3 to BigQuery) ->
-* LP3 Set data transformation pipeline (Dataflow) ->
+* LP3: Set data transformation pipeline (Dataflow) ->
-* LP4 Wrap it all up with Cloudformation (Software as a code). ->
+* LP4: Wrap it all up with Cloudformation (Software as a code). ->
-* LP4 Set BI for revenue reconciliation (Data Studio)
+* LP4: Set BI for revenue reconciliation (Data Studio)

 Modern data stack tools (not a complete list of course):
     * Ingestion: **Fivetran, Stitch**